 In addition to the CCAC there are a number of other global and regional initiatives that target SLCPs.
-For example, the Executive Body of the Long-Range Transboundary Air Pollution (CLRTAP) recently approved an amendment to the Gothenburg Protocol adopting new PM requirements and including specific language on black carbon, making it the first international treaty to act on the link between air pollution and climate change.
-118 The Arctic Council is addressing SLCPs through its Task Force on Short-Lived Climate Forcers.
-119 The Global Alliance for Clean Cookstoves and the Global Methane Initiative are both specifically targeting some of the largest global sources of black carbon and methane emissions.
-120 UNEP's Atmospheric Brown Cloud program is also addressing black carbon and tropospheric ozone, with a focus on Asia and plans to expand to Latin America and Africa.121 Finally, the International Maritime Organization (IMO) is currently considering whether to control black carbon emissions from ships.
-122
+For example, the Executive Body of the Convention on Long-Range Transboundary Air Pollution (CLRTAP) recently approved an amendment to the Gothenburg Protocol adopting new PM requirements and including specific language on black carbon, making it the first international treaty to act on the link between air pollution and climate change.
+124 The Global Alliance for Clean Cookstoves and the Global Methane Initiative are both specifically targeting some of the largest global sources of black carbon and methane emissions.
+125 UNEP's Atmospheric Brown Cloud program is also addressing black carbon and tropospheric ozone, with a focus on Asia and plans to expand to Latin America and Africa.
+126 Finally. the International Maritime Organization (IMO) is currently considering whether to control black carbon emissions from ships.
+127 The Arctic Environment Ministers recently called for "urgent action" to reduce SLCPs to protect the Arctic and reduce the risk of feedback mechanisms that accelerate warming and lead to irreversible impacts, and encouraged the Arctic Council to consider a new "instrument or other arrangements to enhance efforts to reduce emissions of black carbon from the Arctic States" for decision at the 2015 Arctic Ministerial meeting.
+128